-The last four columns of the table present regressions of measures of job allocation quality on a family firm dummy, which is constructed on the basis of family relations among major shareholders (called owners by the tax authorities) and directors.
+family relations among major shareholders (called "owners" by tax authorities) and directors.
 For each owner and director in a firm, we calculate the number of other family members who are directors or owners in the company.
-A company is a family firm if at least two family members are owners or board members, or at least one owner and one director comes from the same family.
-The estimates show that family firms feature significantly lower job allocation quality in most specifications: based on the estimates in columns 5 and 6, in family firms the probability that an employee is matched to his/her most suitable job is between 0.8 and 2.6 percentage points lower than in non-family ones.
-This finding complements existing evidence that family firms are more poorly managed than non-family firms (Bloom and Van Reenen, 2007, 2010; Bandiera et al., 2018; Lemos and Scur, 2019).
+A company is a family firm if at least two family members are owners or board members, or at least one owner and one director come from the same family.
+The estimates show that family firms feature significantly lower job allocation quality in most specifications: based on the estimates in columns 5 and 6, in family firms, the probability that an employee is matched to his/her most suitable job is between 0.8 and 2.6 percentage points lower than in non-family ones.
+This finding complements existing evidence that

-&lt;sup>18An individual's family comprises his parents, grandparents, children, grandchildren, siblings, and partner(s).
+&lt;sup>16 An individual's family comprises his parents, grandparents, children, grandchildren, siblings, and partner(s).
 A partner is the person with whom the individual has a child.